 Grape varieties: Red: Nebbiolo, Barbera, Dolcetto, Freisa, Brachetto and Grignolino.
 White: Moscato, Cortese, Arneis, Erbaluce and Timorasso

-Viticulture: With over 40,000 hectares (100,000 acres) under production, 17 DOCGs and 42 DOCs, Piedmont is the region with Italy’s greatest number of vineyard designations – its wiens significant on both the local and international markets.
+Viticulture: With over 40,000 hectares (100,000 acres) under production, 17 DOCGs and 42 DOCs, Piedmont is the region with Italy’s greatest number of vineyard designations – its wines significant on both the local and international markets.
 The vineyards are mostly red grapes, with some noteworthy native and international white grapes grown as well.

 Winemaking: More than 90% of the region’s wine production occurs in the hilly areas, with modern vine-training systems such as Guyot.
 ‘Identity’ and ‘terroir’ are probably the two keywords here now, after years in frantic pursuit of ‘international’ taste.